wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 The instrumentation routine for basic blocks can be found in the `main()` function (zsim.cpp). zSim registers a call back `Trace()` to PIN using library call `TRACE_AddInstrumentFunction()`, the effect of which is that the `Trace()` call back will be invoked every time PIN sees an uninstrumented trace during execution.
+This instrumentation routine provides directives on how the trace should be instrumented (e.g. where to insert extra function calls, and which calls to insert). zSim monitors the control flow (by inserting its own private instrumentations), and will redirect branch instructions such that instrumented code blocks will be executed instead of the original.
+This instrument-once scheme avoids the overhead of re-instrumentation when instructions are revisited regularly.

 In zSim, a trace is defined as a single-entry multiple-exit code block.
 Control flow could only enter the code block from the top (i.e. lowest address instruction), but can exit the trace via branch instructions in the middle.
 Naturally, a trace consists multiple basic blocks, each beginning from the termination point of the previous basic block (or the beginning of the trace), and terminates at the branch instruction exiting the trace.
 Note that basic blocks and traces are recognized by the PIN framework dynamically, meaning that a dynamic basic block (or trace) in PIN may be broken into two smaller basic blocks (traces) if a branch instruction jumps to the middle of the block (trace) in the run time.
 In this case, each new basic block (trace) will be re-instrumented by calling the instrumentation routine registered to PIN, and the old instrumentation will be discarded.